maphew/apt/Readme.md

 ## Differences from Setup.exe
 Apt strives to match Setup's results as closely as possible, and to not screw anything up that Setup does.
 User's should never be put in a position where they feel the need to choose between the tools and not go back.

+That's the aspiration.
+There's no guarantee it's been achieved.

 Where I know we depart from Setup:

  - `etc/setup/timestamp` apt doesn't create or use this file, while Setup does.
 Presumably it is to avoid downloading a new package list on every invocation, only when older than X. Apt doesn't need this since it has it's own `apt update` command that's fired at user discretion.
 Issue #15.